CyberMermaid/Step-Two-Project-Proposal/README.md

  - id (Primary Key)
  - user_id (Foreign Key referencing Users)
  - body
+ - from
+ - to_recepient (Foreign key referencing phone_number in Users)
  - direction (incoming or outgoing)
  - created_at
  - updated_at